mach-composer/mach-composer-cli/docs/src/topics/deployment/config/components.md

 Some of the components are referenced through the Terraform variables and can be used within the component to link them with the new component resources.
-For example when creating an route to an API endpoint in AWS:
+For example when creating a route to an API endpoint in AWS:

 ```terraform
 resource "aws_apigatewayv2_integration" "gateway" {